HowlRound: A commons by and for people who make performance.

-Vijay Mathew is a culture producer, a cartographer, and father to a five year old who wants to be a farmer when he grows up.
+Vijay Mathew is a culture producer, a cartographer, and father to a six year old who wants to be a farmer when he grows up.
 He has technology on his side and he knows how to use it.
-When climate change accelerates, meet him in his garden.
+When climate change accelerates, meet him in the community garden.

 David Dower is an infrastructure identifier and alignment specialist.
 A superstitious sports fan and former bartender of the year, he will make you a perfect cocktail if you cheer for his team the right way.